 - Only take our fee as a percentage of the compensation we win for you

-Your initial consultation is also entirely free of charge.
-You have nothing to lose by calling.
+Your initial consultation is also entirely free.
+If you are wondering how much it costs to hire a personal injury lawyer, you have nothing to lose by calling.

-Every truck accident is different—with different causes and different outcomes.
-However, the sheer mass of a commercial truck keeps one outcome relatively consistent: damages can be severe.
+Every truck accident is different — with different causes and different outcomes.
+However, the sheer mass of a commercial truck keeps one outcome relatively consistent: losses can be severe.

 When negligence causes the injuries that impart this type of damage on a person, our truck accident attorneys want to help with victims’ financial recovery.
 The amount of this recovery depends on the type and severity of the injuries.
 Examples of just some of the types of damages we could fight to recover for you include: